30 Frighteningly Fun Halloween Costumes from Amazon

 There's something for everyone available on Amazon's vast selection of Halloween costumes, and save during October Prime Day.

-Halloween is creeping up quickly.
+Halloween is 2 weeks away, so now's the time to get your Halloween Costume if you plan to celebrate spooky season.
 If you still don't have your costume figured out, don't despair.
 Amazon's selection of Halloween costumes has plenty of great options for everyone, no matter your interests or budget.
-In fact, many costumes are currently on sale during Amazon's October Prime Day — also known as Prime Big Deal Days.
+In fact, many costumes are currently on sale at Amazon right now.

 Whether you're spending Halloween at a costume party or handing out candy to trick-or-treaters, Amazon's Halloween costumes have you covered.
 If you want to wear something actually scary, a Michael Myers mask or Grim Reaper cape is sure to send a chill down your neighbor's spine.
 For something a little more PG, Scooby-Doo characters or a doctor are always safe choices.
 If you're obsessed with pop culture like us, Amazon has costumes inspired by Barbie, The Last of Us, Stranger Things, Squid Game and more.

-To make sure you don't show up as a bedsheet ghost this year, we've rounded up the best Halloween costumes on sale during October Prime Day as well as other top picks for Halloween 2023 that will arrive in time for All Hallows' Eve.
+To make sure you don't show up as a bedsheet ghost this year, we've rounded up the best Halloween costumes on sale right now as well as other top picks for Halloween 2023 that will arrive in time for All Hallows' Eve.
 For even more outfit inspo, check out our guides to the best Halloween costumes for men, women and couples.

 Suicide Squad Deluxe Harley Quinn Costume